Lab Members

 Aubrey Osorio

-Undergraduate Research Technician and SARE Summer student from 2020-2022
+Undergraduate Research Technician and SARE Summer student from 2020-2022.
+Currently in the Optometry Program at UC Berkeley.

 IMG_1175_ed.jpeg